bartongroup/slivka/_sources/advanced_usage.rst.txt

 :ref:`limiter class <creating-limiter-class>` which analyses the input data and chooses the appropriate runner for that job.
 The path must point to the class located in the module importable for the current python interpreter.
-The format of the path follows *package[.subpackages].classname* pattern.
+The format of the path follows *package[.subpackage].classname* pattern.
 The directory containing Python script file must be a valid python package meaning that the directory and all its parent directories must contain a *__init__.py* file and should be listed in the PYTHONPATH environment variable